-I’m not saying you have to go as far as daily washing but if you can aim for washing your hair once a week or at least every 2 weeks.
+I’m not saying you have to go as far as daily washing but if you can aim for washing your hair once every 2 weeks or at least every 3 weeks.

 Building up the habit of doing this will make it much easier for you in the end as it’s harder to break a habit.